Friday, April 30

 Monday, April 26

+Gmail (currently in Beta and by invitatation only) Google's new email service gives users 1 gigabyte of storage, the ability to search, and a variety of other features.
 Screenshots and primer "Gmail only innovates where it needs to: threading as default view, the enormous space, use of labels/keywords instead of folders, and the ability to use Google's search power on your email are the main such features."
+The future of Gmail - Interview with Google co-founder Sergey Brin |

 Gmail will scan emails and place ads next to some emails (left).
 This process has some privacy advocates and government officials concerned.
+Discussion of privacy concerns- written by the Chairman of the Electronic Frontier Foundation Proposed bill would forbid Google from scanning e-mails - From the office of Sen. Liz Figueroa (D-CA) |

 Added April 30: